 PLEASE NOTIFY THE GLOUCESTER AGRICULTURAL SOCIETY IMMEDIATELY IF COMPLIANCE IS NOT POSSIBLE.¥

-Herein are contained the terms and conditions between the Exhibitor and the Gloucester Agricultural Society that are part of the Capital Fair Concession Contract and are henceforth binding on both parties going forward.
+Herein are contained the terms and conditions between the Exhibitor and the Society that are part of the Capital Fair Exhibitor Contract and are henceforth binding on both parties going forward.

 The Exhibitor agrees to comply with the following Terms and Conditions and acknowledges that failure to comply may result in corrective actions or recovery charges being assessed to correct any breach.
 This may also result in the removal of any non-compliant concession/display from the Fairgrounds without further notice and/or refund.